 Beth has appeared on Radio4’s Today, Sunday and Start the Week programmes discussing AI, robots, and pain.
 In 2017 she spoke at the Hay Festival as one of the ‘Hay 30’, the 30 best speakers to watch.

 She was also one of the Evening Standard’s Progress 1000 – the list of the most influential people in various fields – in both 2017 and 2018.
 In 2020 she was one of the 21 to Watch – the top 21 entrepreneurs, inventions, and thinkers in the East of England.
 In 2021 she won the Digital Religion Research Award and became a fellow of the International Society for Science and Religion.

 She has spoken on AI and human identity at the London Science Museum, Cheltenham Science Festival, the Barbican, the Being Human Festival, and the Cambridge Festival of Ideas.
 She has appeared at the Edinburgh Science Festival, Ars Electronica, IP Expo, and New Scientist Live.
 She has been interviewed by the New Scientist, Forbes, the Guardian, the New York Times, and the BBC, among others.

-Beth is an experienced social and digital anthropologist, and her forthcoming monograph is the first in-depth ethnography of the ‘Indigo Children’ – a New Age re-conception of both children and adults using the language of science, evolution, and spirituality.
+Beth is an experienced social and digital anthropologist, and her first academic book is a groundbreaking in-depth ethnography of the ‘Indigo Children’ – a New Age re-conception of both children and adults which uses the language of science, evolution, and spirituality.